Evaluation of flow distribution inside an ultraformer reactor

-The objective of this project is to use computational fluid dynamics simulation and virtual reality simulation to investigate flow patterns and optimize operating conditions to prevent the flow maldistribution problem.
+The objective of this project was to use computational fluid dynamics simulations and virtual reality simulations to investigate the flow patterns and optimize the operating conditions to prevent flow maldistribution problems.
+Several reaction layers exist within the utraformer.
+These layers, along with the geometry, and parameters of the fluid, all greatly effect the flow patterns.

 Click the movie below to see the Ultraformer Reactor in detail.